 Windows 8 or 10 lock screen option adds a further keypress in the login process on a desktop or laptop.
 If you want to eliminate one step from login, you can disable the lock screen by tweaking the Windows Registry or changing the Local Group Policy Editor’s value.
 By removing the Lock Screen, Windows will take you straight to the password prompt and skip the new lock screen.

-This post will guide you on enable or disable the Lock Screen on Windows 8 or 10.
+This post will guide you on enabling and disabling the Lock Screen on Windows 8 or 10.
 In this post, we will learn the following:-

-- Enable or Disable the Lock Screen on Windows 8 or 10 using Local Group Policy Editor
+1. Enable or Disable the Lock Screen on Windows 8 or 10 using Local Group Policy Editor.

 How to enable or disable the Lock Screen on Windows 8 or 10 using Local Group Policy Editor?